cytopia/devilbox/docs/Configure.md

 Each of the above folders will hold an example configuration file named `devilbox-custom.cnf-example` which shows some example settings but will **not have** any effect yet.
 Only files ending by **`.cnf`** will be sourced and applied, so you must copy it (or create a new file) to something that ends by `*.cnf`.

-In order to edit settings for MySQL 5.5, go into that folder, copy the example file and adjust ist:
+In order to edit settings for MySQL 5.5, go into that folder, copy the example file and adjust it:

 ```shell
 # Copy to file ending by *.ini